hirosystems/ordinals-api/README.md

 > [!IMPORTANT]
 > This repository is now deprecated.
-For Runes indexing and Runes API, please refer to our new [Bitcoin Indexer](https://github.com/hirosystems/bitcoin-indexer) repository.
+For Ordinals API, please refer to our new [Bitcoin Indexer](https://github.com/hirosystems/bitcoin-indexer) repository.

        /     /   ▶ Ordinals API
       / --- /      A service that ingests Bitcoin ordinal inscriptions to expose them via REST API endpoints.